 September, 1985 -- Present: Assistant, Associate, Full Professor of Economics, University of Nebraska-Lincoln.

-September, 1998 -- Present: Special Economic Consultant to the Nebraska Public Service Commission.
+September, 1998 -- June 2017: Special Economic Consultant to the Nebraska Public Service Commission.

 Offices in Professional Organizations: